• Home

 The Barge Crossing at Inskip Point

-Driving on Fraser Island is definitely worth it – if you’re brave enough!
+Driving on Fraser Island is Definitely Worth it – if you’re brave enough!

 If you’re looking for an adventure, driving on Fraser Island is definitely worth doing.
 The tracks are rough and there are plenty of areas where you can get stuck, but that’s all part of the fun!
-Just make sure you’re prepared for a bumpy ride and know how to handle your vehicle in difficult conditions.
+Just ensure you’re prepared for a bumpy ride and know how to handle your vehicle in difficult conditions.

 • Don’t get Bogged at Inskip Point